sagorbrur/bangla-bert/README.md

 **NB: If you use this model for any nlp task please share evaluation results with us.
 We will add it here.**

+**NB: Paper for Bangla Bert is under development.
+Any colaborator who want to join please contact. mail: brursagor@gmail.com**

 ## Download Model
 |  | TF Version | Pytorch Version | Vocab |
 | ----- | ------ | ------- | --------|